Terms of Use

 2.3 Training

-2.4 Client Systems
+2.4 Customer Systems

-2.5 No Exports
+2.7 No Exports

-Neither Client nor its Users may remove or export from the United States any of the materials accessed hereunder except as expressly authorized by contract.
+Customer nor its Users may remove or export from the United States any of the materials accessed hereunder except as expressly authorized by contract.

-2.6 DEFARS
+2.8 DEFARS

-To the extent applicable, pursuant to Defense Federal Acquisition Regulation Supplement, Chapter 2 of Title 48, USCS, Federal Regulations, any use or access to any of Synerio’s software or documentation by the U.S. Government is governed solely by this Agreement and is prohibited except to the extent expressly permitted by this Agreement.
+To the extent applicable, pursuant to Defense Federal Acquisition Regulation Supplement, Chapter 2 of Title 48, USCS, Federal Regulations, any use or access to Synerio’s software or documentation by the U.S. Government is governed solely by this Agreement and is prohibited except to the extent expressly permitted by this Agreement.

 3. CONFIDENTIALITY AND CLIENT DATA